Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/hello-world.md

 is a macro.
 Macro's are very powerful and can do much more than functions, however they are an advanced topic and we won't be creating our own until much later.
 We will be using pre-written macros a fair bit though.

-`println!` will write what its given to the console (stdout on *nix systems).
+`println!` will write what its given to the console.

 Running and Debugging Rust
 --------------------------

-Before we end this section, I want to quickly set uyp one of the most powerful tools we have thats going to help us learn incredibly quicly.
+Before we end this section, I want to quickly set up one of the most powerful tools we have thats going to help us learn incredibly quickly.

-First lets make a quick change to our program, by adding a variable with our name, and then saying hello to ourselves instead of the whole world
+First let's make a quick change to our program, by adding a variable with our name, and then saying hello to ourselves instead of the whole world

 ```rust